Java version history: Most commonly used implementations in 2025

 Amazon developed Corretto, a no-cost, multiplatform, production-ready distribution of OpenJDK with long-term support that includes performance enhancements and security fixes.
 Corretto is certified as compatible with the Java SE standard and is used internally at Amazon for many production services.

 The Eclipse Temurin project, formerly known as AdoptOpenJDK, provides prebuilt OpenJDK binaries from a fully open source build farm.
 The project transitioned to the Eclipse Foundation in 2021 as part of the Adoptium Working Group, which ensures high-quality, vendor-neutral Java runtime distributions.

 BellSoft Liberica JDK is another OpenJDK-based implementation that provides builds for a wide range of platforms, including support for embedded systems and older architectures.
 It offers both standard and "Full" versions that include additional components like JavaFX.

 SAP Machine is SAP's downstream distribution of OpenJDK, optimized for SAP applications and deployments.
 It provides both short-term and long-term support releases aligned with OpenJDK's release schedule.

 Alibaba Dragonwell is a downstream version of OpenJDK with some in-house optimizations.
 It includes enhancements in startup performance, footprint, and throughput.

 GraalVM represents a significant departure from traditional Java implementations.
 Developed by Oracle Labs, it provides a polyglot virtual machine supporting multiple languages beyond Java, including JavaScript, Python, Ruby, and R. GraalVM includes an advanced just-in-time compiler written in Java and supports ahead-of-time compilation for creating native executables, substantially reducing startup time and memory footprint.

-Red Hat build of OpenJDK is Red Hat's supported distribution of OpenJDK for Red Hat Enterprise Linux and Windows, providing long-term support and regular updates as part of Red Hat's subscription offerings.
+The Red Hat build of OpenJDK is Red Hat's supported distribution of OpenJDK for Red Hat Enterprise Linux and Windows, providing long-term support and regular updates as part of Red Hat's subscription offerings.

 The Semeru Runtime, based on the Eclipse OpenJ9 JVM and OpenJDK class libraries, is IBM's no-cost Java runtime optimized for cloud deployments.
 It offers improved startup time, smaller memory footprint, and better throughput compared to HotSpot-based implementations.